Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 - it detects more cheating attempts than traditional tools, or human investigators

 - revealing connections between multiple diverse factors, which can be imperceptible for a human eye

 - the processing requires a relatively short period of time

-If you’d like to know more, we welcome you to read a case study on Azati recently introduced a system of machine learning and analysis that detects fraud.
+If you’d like to know more, we welcome you to read a case study on Azati recently introducing a system of machine learning and analysis that detects fraud.

 A recent survey showed that nearly 72% of the respondents say they prefer to get answers to their questions online.
 Convenience and time have never been valued so much as today.
 Being able to respond in a jiffy could be the main factor that would make your company stand out from the competitors, reverse low customer satisfaction, and attract new customers.
-And all these is featured by chatbots.
+And all these issues we can cover with chatbots.

 - answer policyholders’ questions